Skip to main content

 Initial Recurring Donation

-• Initial recurring donation payment on any new recurring donation schedule
+• Constituents enter this automation for the initial recurring donation payment on any new recurring donation schedule

 • Constituents can re-enter this automation by making an initial payment on another new recurring donation schedule